-After you are admitted to AU, you will need to submit the following items before your I-20 will be issued:
+After you are admitted to Aurora University, you will need to submit the following items before your I-20 will be issued:

 - Medical Forms (Immunization Records) All international students are required to submit a medical form (required by Illinois state law), with complete immunization records.
 Be sure to seek out medical insurance through a private vendor.

-- Proof of International Medical Insurance Proof of international medical insurance is required for all international students while at AU.
+- Proof of International Medical Insurance Proof of international medical insurance is required for all international students while at Aurora University.
 Please provide a copy of your current medical insurance card.
-If you do not have international medical insurance please contact your AU admission counselor for assistance.
+If you do not have international medical insurance please contact your Aurora University admission counselor for assistance.

-- $1,000 non-refundable admission deposit (applied to first semester’s tuition payment).
+- $1,000 non-refundable admission deposit which will be applied to your first semester's tuition payment.

-Once admitted and receipt of the above required items:
+Once admitted and Aurora University receives the above required items:

 - Form I-20 will qualify the non-immigrant applicant for an F-1 student visa.
-The I-20 will only be issued after the applicant has met all international application requirements and has been approved for admission to Aurora University, and has submitted all required medical forms, proof of medical insurance, and the deposit.
+The university will only issue an I-20 after the applicant has met all international application requirements; has been approved for admission to Aurora University, has submitted all required medical forms, provided proof of medical insurance, and submitted the non-refundable $1,000 deposit.
 The official I-20 will be mailed to the student.
 It is the student’s responsibility to schedule an appointment with their embassy to obtain a visa before coming to the United States.

 - Financial Aid There is no need-based financial aid available for international students requiring an I-20 visa.

-- Housing is limited for qualified undergraduate students on the Aurora campus.
-Graduate students attending classes on the Aurora campus must seek housing off-campus.
+- Housing is limited to qualified undergraduate students on the Aurora campus.
+Graduate students attending classes on the Aurora campus must seek off-campus housing.